jarioneto/redux-resource/README.md

 # Other utilities

-This library also provides three other utility methods: `createEffects`, `getTypeToSagaMap` and `createReducer`.
+This library also provides four other utility methods: `createEffects`, `getTypeToSagaMap`, `createReducer` e `createResourceInitialState`.

 ## `createEffects(typeToSagaMap, [effect])`